Managing Farm Risk Program questions and answers

-When can I claim a rebate under the Managing Farm Risk Programme?
+When can I claim a rebate under the Managing Farm Risk Program?

 The program will run for four years with applications open throughout this time.
 Applications will be received by the department up to 15 May 2019 or until funding is exhausted (whichever occurs sooner).

 Any changes to application dates or funding allocations will be published on the department’s website.
-You should check the programme status before applying.
+You should check the program status before applying.

 What if I’m unsure whether my farm business or proposed activity(ies) are eligible for a rebate?

 You need to be confident that your farm business meets the eligibility requirements before incurring any costs.

 If, after reading the program guidelines, you are still unsure, you can contact the department to answer general questions about applicant and activity eligibility.